A ductless mini-split installed below the roofline ceiling on the second story of a home

 Mini-splits must be installed on a dedicated circuit to prevent circuit overloading and repeated circuit breakers tripping.

 The National Electrical Code (NEC) sets the benchmark for the safe design, installation, and inspection of electrical work in all 50 states of the US.
-The NEC states that all major, fastened-in-place electrical appliances, including ductless mini-split heat pumps, require their own dedicated circuits.

-This allocation is necessary to prevent circuit breakers from tripping when attempting to run too many appliances simultaneously.
 A dedicated circuit has its own circuit breaker in the electrical box, which helps to prevent circuits from overloading and tripping breakers continually.

 An electrical box with a dedicated circuit alongside the other breakers

 Domestic outlets in the US provide 110 volts, the same voltage as some of the smaller ductless mini-split heat pumps.
-So, you might think you could put a mini-split that requires this voltage on the same circuit.

 However, you are risking problems if you do this.
 Although small 110V units are tiny in terms of Btu, they contain many components that draw power, which can quickly add up.
+It is also against the code.

 The key metric you need to consider for your wiring is the Minimum Circuit Ampacity (MCA).
 The MCA is the maximum current that a wire can carry continuously without exceeding its temperature rating.

 Start-up amperage is high when your mini-split first kicks in when it is likely to draw a much larger current than under standard operation.
-If someone is using a hairdryer on the same circuit when this happens, you might have a breaker trip.

 Obviously, the more appliances you have on the same circuit, the more likely these complications will be.
 So always put a mini-split on its own dedicated circuit.